Small Business Funding

 A. Funding a business is a nontrivial topic.
 A thorough discussion would take much more space than we have here.
 However, we will endeavor to provide an overview that we hope will help start you thinking.

 There are only two ways to externally fund a business, debt or equity.
 When debt is used to fund a business, the investor receives a note for his or her cash.
 The note spells out the terms of repayment including timing and interest.
 The benefit of using debt is that you retain ownership of your company.
 The downside is that you have an obligation to repay.
-If you fail to meet your commitment, under certain circumstances, the lender can force the company into liquidation.
+If you fail to meet your commitment, under certain circumstances, the lender can force the company into bankruptcy.

 When using equity to fund a business, the investor receives an ownership stake for his/her cash.
 The benefit is that there is no obligation to repay the investor.
 The downside is that you will have to give up a part of the ownership of your business.
 This can include losing some control over the company.
 There are many different sources of equity and debt funding.
 We’ll briefly consider several examples.